waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   15. Use the PC to deposit all Pokémon from the party into a box, then talk to the receptionist.
 (Failed: Game mechanics prevent depositing the last Pokémon in the party).
   16. Initiating a challenge but declining the save prompt triggers a hidden event or state change.
 (Failed: Declining to save simply returns to the main challenge menu).
   17. Initiating a challenge, declining the save prompt, then using the ITEMFINDER.
 (Failed: ITEMFINDER did not respond).
+  18. Trigger the 'Box is full' event by withdrawing Pokémon from the PC.
+This may trigger a call from Bill and cause the receptionist to move.
+(Failed: Game mechanics prevent depositing the last Pokémon in the party, making the test impossible).
+  19. Use the PokéGear to call Professor Elm.
+(Failed: Phone is 'out of the service area').

 - **New Hypotheses to Test:**
-  1. Trigger the 'Box is full' event by withdrawing Pokémon from the PC.
-This may trigger a call from Bill and cause the receptionist to move. (from puzzle_solver_agent)
+  1. A sequential trigger might exist.
+Test sequence: Read the sign at (6, 6), then immediately talk to the Granny.

 ## 10. Reflection Log & New Ideas
 - **Data Management Lapses (Turn 45736, 46608-46611, 46801, 46849):** I have repeatedly deferred notepad/marker updates and tool maintenance instead of performing them immediately.
 This is a critical failure I must correct.
 I am improving but must remain vigilant.
 - **Tool Maintenance Failure (Turn 45905, 46603, 46786):** I identified critical flaws in my tools but deferred the fixes, violating my core directive of immediate maintenance.
 This is a major process error that cannot be repeated.
 - **Agent Underutilization (Turns 45865-45881, 46237):** I failed to use the `puzzle_solver_agent` for the Battle Tower lobby escape, instead wasting numerous turns on manual, inefficient hypothesis testing.
+- **Data Management Lapse (Turn 47401):** Overwatch critique identified another failure in data urgency.
+I failed to update my notepad immediately in turn 47376 after deleting and defining a tool in turn 47345.
+This is a recurring critical failure that I must correct.

 ## 11. Lessons Learned
 - **Verify Before Automating:** I wasted time creating the `pokemon_info_extractor` tool based on the unverified assumption that the PC screen text would reliably indicate the selected Pokémon's name.
 The text does not, making the tool's primary function impossible.
 I must verify the data source and its structure *before* developing tools to automate interaction with it.